cguth7/cguth7.github.io/_posts/2020-10-20-game-theory-foundation.md

 <!-- CFR+ thing? -->

 ### Regret in Poker
-The regret matching algorithm is at the core of selecting actions in the algorithms used to solve poker games.
+The regret matching method is at the core of selecting actions in the algorithms used to solve poker games.
 We will go into more detail in the CFR Algorithm section.
+In brief, each unique state of the game has a regret counter for each action and so the strategy is determined at each game state as the regrets get updated.